 One more thing you can do for free to improve the aesthetics of your site is to download some interesting fonts.
 I signed up to Creative Market for free, they send out a weekly email with six free creative resources, usually including at least one lovely font.

 Next up, I signed up for a Pinterest business account.
 Pinterest is THE best way to promote your blog for free, and setting up your account and boards is pretty straightforward.

 When it came to creating my account, promoting posts and creating graphics, I didn’t really know what I was doing initially.
 I took a free training course on Ivory Mix, then to actually create my graphics I used Canva, which is pretty straightforward to get the hang of.

-Affiliates – The Best Way To Start Making Money
+8. Join Affiliate Schemes – The Best Way To Start Making Money

 This is the most straightforward way to begin monetizing your site.
 It means that when you link to a product using your affiliate link – let’s say it’s a book that you’ve read and recommend – and someone reading your site clicks on the link and goes on to buy the book, you get a small cut of that.

 I also watched an interesting video on affiliation on Skillshare (on a ‘two months free‘ taster package).
 They also have some fantastic mini-courses on different aspects of starting a blog and building a website.